cian6390/shopify/README.md

 /**
  * This method get content from guzzle response.
- * and run json_decode brefore return.
+ * and run json_decode before return.
  * you can pass json_decode options via this method,
  * here just show you the default values, all options are optional!
  */